wime12/cmark-roff/README.md

   be changed.
 Usually emphasized text is then set in a roman typeface, strong text in bold italic and strongly emphasized text in a bold typeface.

+  When strong, emphasized or strongly emphasized text ends, `\fP` switches back to the previous font. **cmark-roff** respects the nesting of emphasis and strong emphasis.
+But within such a nesting **cmark-roff** will output a `\fP` before switching to the new style.
+  So `\fP` always refers to the normal font of the surrounding text.